FixTweet/FxTwitter/README.md

 ---

-## Why FixTweet is nicer to develop for and deploy
+## Why FxTwitter is nicer to develop for and deploy

-FixTweet was originally designed for edge computing in mind meaning it's easy to run closer to your users (which has significant latency advantages for people in a lot of regions).
+FxTwitter was originally designed for edge computing in mind meaning it's easy to run closer to your users (which has significant latency advantages for people in a lot of regions).
 The way we use it and recommend deployment is using Cloudflare Workers, which are completely free for up to 100,000 requests per day, per account.
 Cloudflare Workers are [fast to set up](https://developers.cloudflare.com/workers/get-started/guide/) and your script is distributed in their datacenters around the world for lower latency.
 It may be possible to run it on other platforms that support Hono, but at this time we do not provide documentation to do so yet.

-FixTweet does not need a database nor a Twitter API key: It takes a similar approach to `youtube-dl` where it pretends to be a logged-out Twitter web user, fetching a guest token and making API requests from there.
+FxTwitter does not need a database nor a Twitter API key: It takes a similar approach to `youtube-dl` where it pretends to be a logged-out Twitter web user, fetching a guest token and making API requests from there.
 At one point, this meant "unlimited" read-only access to Twitter's API, including things they don't expose in their public API, useful for polls and other features.
 It's been locked down pretty heavily after Elon Musk took over Twitter, but the guest token API does still work.

-## Deploy FixTweet yourself
+## Deploy FxTwitter yourself

 ℹ️ Currently, we only provide assistance with deploying with Cloudflare Workers, [but it may be possible to run on other web standards-compliant runtimes](https://hono.dev/getting-started/basic).